hwdsl2/setup-ipsec-vpn/docs/clients-xauth.md

 ## Credits

-This document was adapted from the <a href="https://github.com/jlund/streisand" target="_blank">Streisand</a> project by Joshua Lund and contributors.
+This document was adapted from the <a href="https://github.com/jlund/streisand" target="_blank">Streisand</a> project, maintained by Joshua Lund and contributors.

 ## License